 4.7.2.3 Backup / Restore of the Media Gateway Configuration

 A backup of the gateway configuration file can be performed automatically according to user provisioned frequency or manually.
-Gateway Backup Files are stored at the EMS Server machine.
+Gateway Backup Files are stored on the EMS server .

 4.7.2.4 GW Log Files Collection